kropp/ReSharper-TestToolsPlugin/README.md

 To build the source, you need the [ReSharper 8.0 SDK](http://confluence.jetbrains.com/display/ReSharper/ReSharper+8+EAP) installed.

 Simply build solution using VS 2012.
+(Projects targets .NET 4.0, so it should work in VS 2010 as well)

 ## Contributing ##